ben-ix/MultiAgentMarkets/README.md

 ## Multi-agent Market Games

 This work follows along two key works.
-The [quantal hierarchy model of reasoning](https://arxiv.org/abs/2106.15844), and the [BRATS approach to market modelling](https://arxiv.org/abs/2206.05568).
+The [Quantal Hierarchy model of reasoning](https://arxiv.org/abs/2106.15844), and the [BRATS approach to market modelling](https://arxiv.org/abs/2206.05568).

 ### How to run